TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 * [CSS Tricks on Attribute Selectors](https://css-tricks.com/attribute-selectors/) will help if you need a deeper look at attributes.

 ### Knowledge Check
-* What is the difference between the child combinator and the decendant combinator?
+* What is the difference between the child combinator and the descendant combinator?
 * How does the syntax of pseudo-classes and pseudo-elements differ?
-* Do pseduo-classes exist somewhere in HTML?
+* Do pseudo-classes exist somewhere in HTML?
 Do pseudo-elements?
 * Name two ways you could select every second child of an element, starting with the first.
 * What is the difference between `div:first-child` and `div :first-child`?
 What will each select?
 * What selector would you use to style a button a user is currently hovering over?
 How about one that is currently being clicked on?